 - Ask for help when you need it from the Module Convenor/Lecturer, for example by submitting draft assignments and using the feedback to guide you.

-- Use the SOPH Academic Handbook which will be sent to you with your study materials on the USB flash drive.
+- Use the SOPH Academic Handbook which will be available on iKamva.

 - Attend the academic skills sessions offered at Summer and Winter School.

 - Request assistance from SOPH staff and librarian when you visit UWC.
 Please make such arrangements in advance.

 - Contact UWC’s postgraduate academic development division called the Division for Postgraduate Studies.
 You will find details below in 7.4.1.